mmkal/expect-type/README.md

 expectTypeOf({a: 1}).toEqualTypeOf<{a: number}>()
 ```

-`.toEqualTypeOf` can check that two concrete objects have equivalent types:
+`.toEqualTypeOf` can check that two concrete objects have equivalent types (note: when these assertions _fail_, the error messages can be less informative vs the generic typearg syntax above - see [error messages docs](#error-messages)):

 ```typescript
 expectTypeOf({a: 1}).toEqualTypeOf({a: 1})